The Stephen Joseph Theatre

 In 2005, the contribution of Stephen Joseph to Scarborough saw a blue plaque attached outside Scarborough Library to mark the 50th anniversary of Stephen Joseph opening the Library Theatre.
 An important milestone had been reached for the company in the town - with another unexpected one soon to follow.

 In February 2006, Alan Ayckbourn suffered a stroke and was away from the theatre for six months.
-Although he returned to work in September 2006 to direct the world premiere of his new play
+Although he returned to work in September 2006 to direct the world premiere of his new play If I Were You, it marked a period of transition for the theatre.
+The playwright and Artistic Director had previously announced a lightening of his workload in 1999, but in May 2007 he confirmed he would retire as Artistic Director in 2009.

-For information regarding the Stephen Joseph Theatre subsequent to 2009, please visit the Stephen Joseph Theatre's own website
+For information regarding the Stephen Joseph Theatre subsequent to 2009, please visit the Stephen Joseph Theatre's own website.

-For details about the Odeon building in which the Stephen Joseph Theatre is based, click
+For details about the Odeon building in which the Stephen Joseph Theatre is based, click here.

 Article by Simon Murgatroyd.
 Copyright: Haydonning Ltd. Please do not reproduce without permission of the copyright holder.